 Long lasting clusters of large, bright, strawberry red florets, each punctuated with a golden centre.
 The flat heads last up to three months and have great uniformity.
 They almost form a platform of red where they are grown in groups.

-A sun loving, floriferous plant with real staying power.
-An excellent partner plant for spring flowering bulbs as it emerges as they are receding.
+This sun loving, floriferous plant has real staying power.
+It partners well with spring flowering bulbs, as it emerges just as the bulbs are receding.
 They will go on to shade the garden in summer whilst the bulbs are dormant.

 Try Achillea in gardens, rock gardens, meadow plantings or pots.
 The flowers will even attract plenty of beneficial insects to the garden.

-Achillea are great garden plants.
-They are sun loving, produce plenty of flowers and don’t need a lot of fuss.
-They love the heat and don’t mind a bit of dry.
+Achillea are sun loving, produce plenty of flowers and don’t need a lot of fuss.
+They like the heat and don’t mind a bit of dry.
 Poor soils aren’t a problem for them and the flowers are terrific cut and or dried.
 If you leave the blooms on the plant they will slowly fade to a golden yellow.